Timthreetwelve/WUView/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'about: Did you find a bug?
+about: 'Did you find a bug?
 Report it here.'
 title: ''
 labels: ''
 assignees: ''